shanee-patel/30Days_Js_Challenges/README.md

 - solve string manipulation problems using algorithms.
 - Perform array operations using algorithms.
 - Apply `dynamic programming` to solve complex problems(optional).

+## Day_19: Regular Expression

+- Understand and create basic `regular expressions`.
+- Use character classes and quantifieres in regular expressions.
+- Implement grouping and capturing in regular expressions.
+- Apply assertions and boundaries in regular expressions.
+- Use regular expressions for practical application like validating passwords and URLs